Ashley-P/mytui/Documentation.md

     widget_span_sizer() goes through the tree similar to widget_sizer but checks the colspan and rowspan of widgets and correctly sizes them.

+    widget_anchorer_helper() propagates the changes in a->pos to it's children if there are any.

     widget_anchorer() Refines the position and size of the widget according to it's anchor variable